erantapaa/loopbench/README.md

 - h5.hs - the Haskell prgram
 - c5.c - the C program
 - run.hs - helper to run the C and Haskell programs with a range of parameters
-- analyze - python program to report the results
+- analyze - python program to report the results (requires pandas)

 # Usage